 Not much to report on this week.

-I did waste a lot of tax payers money attending a full day course to Certify as a Residential Leader (Lunch was good).
-I have a certificate from 5 years ago, but I was contacted by County Hall who informed me that the School had no certified person on the staff, my certificate was out of date and that if any class wished to leave the premises for any reason we would be illegal until someone was certificated.
-No one on the staff volunteered, I pointed out to County Hall that I was retiring at the end of the year and that the new head had the certificate and woul be arriving in January.
-County Hall said it made no difference someone had to go on a course.
+I did waste a lot of taxpayers’ money by attending a full-day course to certify as a Residential Leader (Lunch was good).
+I have a valid certificate from 5 years ago, but during the week I was contacted by County Hall who informed me that the school had no certified person on the staff.
+They decreed my certificate was out of date and that if any class wished to leave the premises for any reason, the situation would be illegal until someone was certificated.
+As expected, no one on the staff volunteered, and when I pointed out to County Hall that I was retiring at the end of the year and that the new head already had the certificate and he would be arriving in January, they said it made no difference and someone had to go on a course.

-I did get some good news:
+This week I did get some good news: